elk-audio/elk-docs/embedded/working_with_elk_board.md

 ## Configuring Automatic Startup

-TODO: update [sensei deprecated!]

 If you wish to have the board starting as an instrument automatically at startup, the suggested way is to use the systemD services that we provide.

 1. Modify the file */lib/systemd/system/sushi.service* to provide the path to your JSON configuration and, in case, additional environment variables or Sushi command line flags.

-   Similarly, you can modify */lib/systemd/system/sensei.service* to provide the path for your SENSEI Json
-    configuration.

    If you want automatic connection to a MIDI controller, the easiest way is just to modify the controller number /name in the script */usr/bin/connect-midi-apps*, which is started by the systemD service defined in */lib/systemd